Best Web Development Books Review for Design, Coding and Usability

 The Principles of Beautiful Web Design

-This is probably the easiest book to understand if you have never got deep into design.
-He takes you through simple steps each one very important to design.
-There is some HTML and CSS reference, but not many.
+This is probably the easiest book to understand if you have never studied design.
+He takes you through simple steps about specific elements of design.
+There are some HTML and CSS reference, but only basic knowledge is required to understand.

 Design Runners Up: